 - Airway reactivity (asthma)

-- Pulmonary hemorrhage (end stage)
+- Pulmonary hemorrhage (again during the end stage)

 - Mucus plugging (due to thick, tenacious secretions)